 Top 5 Kayaks for Large Dogs

 What’s the Best Kayak for me and my Dog?

 The best kayak for you and your dog will largely depend on the size and temperament of your dog.
-Larger dogs will obviously need more space that smaller ones.
-Well-behaved dogs will be much easier to handle on the water, and can be placed in a less stable kayak without concern for capsizing.
+Larger dogs will obviously need more space than smaller ones.
+Well-behaved dogs will be much easier to handle on the water and can be placed in a less stable kayak without concern for capsizing.

 A kayak’s dimensions are a major factor in determining how stable it will be on the water.